 The hotel where we stay is lost in the mountainous jungle, a few kilometers from Bangladesh.
 We access by an old half-fenced road between cliffs.
 It is surprising to find on arrival that the hotel is well kept, quite luxurious considering the Indian criteria.
 There is even Internet access!

-I went to the Tyrna village with a friend and member of the RERAM met the day before.
+I went to the Tyrna village with a friend.
 After a great trip in a rented 350 cc Royal Enfield motorbike through the East Khasi Hills through the waltz of fog, the clear views of Bangladesh, forests streaked with waterfalls, we arrived at the village.
 We leave for a short hike, in search of the living roots bridges and the pool fed by the torrents.
 From there, a very long descent through the jungle and some villages leads to several bridges alive.

 It is possible to see other similar bridges without getting tired, but this ride is really beautiful and worth it.
 We walk to the Nongriat village, yes walk because the only way is this.
 The most challenging part of this hike consists of a very long staircase, on a vertical drop of 500-600 m, half made of concrete steps and the other half of stone steps.
 The funny thing is the bamboo pipes that carry water from the top of the mountain.
 We wonder what miracle it can hold.